filecoin-project/specs/src/algorithms/post/election_post.md

 3. **Verify `PartialTicket` returned**

     - Prove that the PartialTicket were appropriately derived from the eligible sectors, by submitting all miner sectors along with the wanted number of tickets and verifying that the outputted PartialTicket match.
+    - Verify that no duplicate PartialTickets were submitted, that is there are no two tickets with the same `challengeIndex` (challengeIndices are unique across challenged sectors).
+Tickets challenging the same sector at different indices are valid).

 4. **Derive and validate the `ChallengeTicket` from the PartialTickets**